CQCL/pytket-iqm/README.md

 The IQM Client documentation includes the [set of currently supported instructions] (https://iqm-finland.github.io/iqm-client/api/iqm_client.iqm_client.html).
-`pytket-iqm` retrieves the set from the IQM backend during the initialization;
+`pytket-iqm` retrieves the set from the IQM backend during the initialisation;
 then `get_compiled_circuit()` takes care of compiling the circuit into the form suitable to run on the backend.

-During the backend initialization, `pytket-iqm` also retrieves the names of physical qubits and qubit connectivity.
+During the backend initialisation, `pytket-iqm` also retrieves the names of physical qubits and qubit connectivity.
 You can override the qubit connectivity by providing the `arch` parameter to `IQMBackend` constructor, but it generally does not make sense, since IQM server reports the valid quantum architecture